-During the three months ended June 30, 2022, the Company granted 1,125 RSUs at a weighted-average grant-date fair value of \$88.84.
-No PRSUs were granted during the three months ended June 30, 2022.
-During the six months ended June 30, 2022, the Company granted 396,554 RSUs and 249,292 PRSUs at a weighted-average grant-date fair value of \$83.81 and \$83.74, respectively.
+During the three months ended March 31, 2023, the Company also granted 554,917 RSUs and 326,050 PRSUs at a weighted-average grant-date fair value of \$69.52 and \$69.56, respectively.
 RSU awards granted to employees will generally vest one-third each year over a three-year period, and RSU awards granted to non-employee directors will vest after one year.
 PRSUs generally cliff vest on January 1 of the third calendar year from the calendar year of the date of grant and the number of shares a participant will receive upon vesting is determined by a performance modifier, which is adjusted as a result of the financial performance of the Company in the grant year.
-The performance modifier can vary between 0% (minimum) and 200% (maximum) of the target (100%) award amount.
+The performance modifier can vary between 0% (minimum) and 200% (maximum) of the target (100%) award amount for awards granted during 2022 and prior years.
+PRSUs granted during 2023 have a 250% maximum performance modifier.

-A summary of the Company's total stock-based compensation expense, including expense associated with the CEO Retirement Accelerated Stock-Based Compensation Expense, is presented below:
+A summary of the Company's total stock-based compensation expense, including the CEO Retirement Accelerated Stock-Based Compensation Expense, is presented below: